Powering tomorrow with essential insights

-• — Impact of the IRA on electric power markets
+• — The future of the IRA

 Networking, bonus content, and more

 Do more with your registration.
-You'll receive access to our networking app in advance of the event.
+You'll receive access to our networking app before the event.
 Use it to:

 • Build your network—See who else is registered, help people find you, exchange contact information digitally, and plan who you'd like to meet at the event.
 The list updates in real time once the app goes live.